HelpMeFinishPhD/Qcamp2019/missions/Charlie_M1.md

 > *- 1 divided by 0*

 Objective: Construct two circuits, one capable of sending IR signals, and one capable of receiving IR signals.
 This means, you need to emulate both Alice and Bob.
+You might also want to split the team into the `sender / Alice` and the `receiver / Bob`.
 The objective is accomplished when both sender and receiver circuits are built and working properly.

 Upon the completion of this task, you **will receive** another copy of sender and receiver ciruit.
 Why?
 Because we are nice `GameMasters` and don't want you to repeat the same boring task :)